Skip to Content (Press Enter)

 “Thousands of Arkansans have been affected by opioid addiction, but those numbers don’t begin to tell the story of the devastation this crisis has on the lives of real people and real families,” said Curtis Barnett, Arkansas Blue Cross and Blue Shield’s president and chief executive officer.

-“At Arkansas Blue Cross, we believe it’s important to connect people to treatment and resources to help fight opioid abuse, and an important part of that work is to make naloxone more accessible,” he said.
+“At Arkansas Blue Cross, we believe it’s important to connect people to treatment and resources to help fight opioid abuse.
+An important part of that work is to make naloxone more accessible,” he said.
 “The Blue & You Foundation for a Healthier Arkansas is proud to support the University of Arkansas Criminal Justice Institute and state drug director Kirk Lane as we expand the availability of naloxone kits to more of our local law enforcement agencies to help them to continue to save lives.”

 America’s Ongoing Opioid Crisis